M-estimation under Two-Phase Multiwave Sampling with Applications to Prediction-Powered Inference: Numerical experiments

-\paragraph{Housing price experiment.} We used a dataset of $\nSuper = 46{,}418$ grid cells containing housing price, income, nightlight intensity, and road length from \cite{MOSAIKSPaper,MOSAIKSSourceCode} that has previously been used to study the Predict-Then-Debias method \citep{KerriRSEPaper,PTDBootstrapPaper}.
+\paragraph{Housing price experiment.} We used a dataset of $46{,}418$ grid cells containing housing price, income, nightlight intensity, and road length from \cite{MOSAIKSPaper}.
 The estimand is the population regression coefficient for nightlight intensity in a linear regression of housing price on income, nightlight intensity, and road length.
 In Phase I, proxy measures of nightlight intensity and road length derived from daytime satellite imagery were observed; corresponding gold-standard measurements were only collected in Phase II.
-For the stratified adaptive approach, $\xProxySpace$ was partitioned into 15 strata based on discretizations of housing price and predicted nightlight intensity.

-\paragraph{AlphaFold experiment.} We analyzed $\nSuper = 10{,}802$ protein regions with indicators for acetylation and ubiquitination and an outcome indicating whether the region is internally disordered \citep{bludau2022structural,PPIZenodo}.
-The estimand is the interaction coefficient in a logistic regression of disorder status on acetylation, ubiquitination, and their interaction.
+\paragraph{AlphaFold experiment.} We used $10{,}802$ protein regions with indicators for acetylation and ubiquitination and an outcome indicating whether the region is internally disordered \citep{bludau2022structural}.
+The estimand is the interaction coefficient in a logistic regression of disorder status on acetylation and ubiquitination.
 In Phase I, predictions of disorder status were observed; corresponding gold-standard labels were only collected in Phase II.
-Because $\xProxySpace$ is discrete, the stratified adaptive rule partitions observations according to the four combinations of acetylation and ubiquitination indicators.

-\paragraph{Forest cover experiment.} We used $\nSuper = 67{,}968$ grid cells containing percent tree cover, population, and elevation taken from the previously mentioned data source \citep{MOSAIKSPaper,MOSAIKSSourceCode}.
+\paragraph{Forest cover experiment.} We used $67{,}968$ grid cells containing percent tree cover, population, and elevation taken from the previously mentioned data source \citep{MOSAIKSPaper}.
 The estimand is the logistic regression coefficient for population when regressing a binary forest cover indicator (based on a 10\% tree cover threshold) on elevation and population.
 In Phase I, proxy measures of forest cover and population were observed; corresponding gold-standard measurements were only collected in Phase II.
-For stratified adaptive sampling, $\xProxySpace$ was partitioned into 12 strata based on discretizations of predicted population and estimated forest cover.